Overcoming the Fear of Speaking English in Public

 192. Get Rid of German Accent

-Three things distinguish German accent:
+Two things give away a German accent:

 1. Germans do not distinguish between voiced and unvoiced consonants.

-Elocution Lessons, Get Rid of your Accent UK1, Business English Speech and Fluent English Speech (British English) or American Accent App and Fluent American Speech (American English), and Power, Pitch, Pace, Pause.
+This can be easily fixed by practising voiced consonants and voiced endings with the apps Get Rid of your Accent UK1and Fluent English Speech (British English) or American Accent App and Fluent American Speech (American English).

 The same apps are also available on Google Play.
 The functionality is ideal: read, listen, record and compare your speech with the model.
 The apps have spelling variations for all English sounds and mouth diagrams to help you create the correct speech organ positions in words, phrases and poetry.
+When starting your practice with these apps, first go to “How to use this app” and click on the difficult sounds typical for your nationality, then click on your nationality to work effectively with a more focused approach.

 The apps contain exercises for: